jose-d/slurm_for_Rocky9/README.md

 This repository automates the process of building the [Slurm](https://github.com/SchedMD/slurm) scheduler with [OpenPMIx](https://github.com/openpmix/openpmix) on [Rocky Linux 9](https://rockylinux.org/), leveraging GitHub Actions for continuous integration and delivery.

-Images from the [jose-d/images](https://github.com/jose-d/images) repository are utilized.
+Container images from the [jose-d/images](https://github.com/jose-d/images) repository are utilized.

 ## Acknowledgments: